Home HSE Articles What Is Safety Audit – Safety Audit Procedure

 To carry out an effective audit, three key techniques should be followed:

-• Document review: The document which should be reviewed include: Health and Safety policy, Safety plan, Incident reports, Training reports, Emergency plan, etc.
+- Document review: The documents that should be reviewed include: Health and Safety policy, Safety plan, Incident reports, Training reports, Emergency plan, etc.

-• Interviews: Interview key personnel in the organization, and randomly interviewing of staff could also be expository.
+- Interviews: Interview key personnel in the organization, and randomly interviewing staff could also be expository.

 Safety Audit Procedure